HonkingGoose/git-gosling/docs/advanced_topics/advanced_git_configuration.md

 |        Atom        | `git config --global core.editor "atom --wait"`   |

 :::note
-The `--wait` or `-w` option tells Git to wait until you've saved the message and closed the commit message screen.
+The `--wait` or `-w` option tells Git to wait until you've saved the file and closed the editor.
 This option is not available for all editors.
 :::